keycloak/keycloak-community/design/fapi-grant-management.md

 - **grant_management_actions_supported**

-OPTIONAL.
 JSON array containing the actions supported by the AS.
 Allowed values are query, revoke, update, create.

 - `query`: the AS allows clients to query the permissions associated with a certain grant.
 - `revoke`: the AS allows clients to revoke grants.